 Turning symbols into words.

 Research tells us that children learn that print means something before learning to read.
-By giving him the chance to notice the world around him and reinforce what he notices, you are building a base that will help him on the path to reading.
+By giving him the chance to notice the world around him and reinforce what he notices, you are building a base to help him on the path to reading.

-When you are driving in the car, point out street signs or billboards.
-When you come to a stop sign ask, “What does that say?”
-When he answers “Stop.”
-Say “You are right, now let’s say each letter.”
+When driving in the car, point out street signs or billboards.
+When you come to a stop sign, ask, “What does that say?”
+When he answers, “Stop,” say, “You are right.
+Now let’s say each letter.”

 Helpful parenting tips

-- Respond to your child in a positive way when she recognizes any words, logos and symbols.
+- Positively respond to your child when she recognizes words, logos, and symbols.